Senbagaseelan18/RISC-V-SOC-Tapeout-Week-1/Day-3/README.md

 ---

+---

 ## 🔹 B. Constant Propagation

 Constant Propagation is an optimization technique where **constant values are substituted** into a circuit to simplify logic.
-If an input is fixed to **0 or 1**, entire gates may become redundant.
-This reduces **logic depth, transistor usage, and power consumption**.
+If an input is fixed to **0 or 1**, unnecessary gates can be eliminated.
+This reduces **circuit size, transistor usage, and power consumption**.

 ---